-6.4 Overpayment of Wages
+6.3 Overpayment of Wages

-- 6.4.1 When an Employee is paid for work not subsequently performed or is overpaid in any other manner, Council is entitled to recover overpayment from the Employee. - 6.4.2 Council is required to notify the Employee in writing of its intention to recoup overpayment and to consult with the Employee on the mutually agreeable and appropriate recovery rate.
+- 6.3.1 When an Employee is paid for work not subsequently performed or is overpaid in any other manner, Council is entitled to recover overpayment from the Employee. - 6.3.2 Council is required to notify the Employee in writing of its intention to recoup overpayment and to consult with the Employee on the mutually agreeable and appropriate recovery rate.

-6.5 Income Protection Insurance
+6.4 Income Protection

-- 6.5.1 The Council agrees to provide a Sickness and Accident Plan for all Employees covered by this Agreement and directly employed by the Council, which will provide journey insurance and income protection in the event of injury or illness, subject to the terms of the Sickness and Accident Plan policy. - 6.5.2 Council will absorb increases in the cost of the Sickness and Accident Plan. - 6.5.3 Employees, when accessing income protection, shall be considered to be on leave with no pay and no leave entitlements will accrue while absent.
+6.4.1 The Council agrees to provide Income Protection for all Employees covered by this Agreement and directly employed by the Council, which will provide journey insurance and income protection in the event of injury or illness, subject to the terms of the Income Protection Fund.

+- 6.4.2 Council will absorb increases in the cost of the Income Protection Fund. - 6.4.3 Employees, when accessing income protection, shall be considered to be on leave with no pay and no leave entitlements will accrue while absent.
 The period of time absent on income protection will not break service, but shall not count towards service.

-6.6 Higher Duties and Mixed Functions
+6.5 Higher Duties and Mixed Functions